 Qualified companies are focused on building long-term relationships with customers and, of course, upselling more services.
 Therefore, they are always the first to offer their services for maintaining the created/existing products, fix bugs, and, if necessary, suggesting any modification of functionality and other refinements.

 Disadvantages of hiring a software development company

 Obviously, the software development team has a higher level of rates than the freelance development.
 It makes sense because they make money from the margin they put on their professionals’ hourly rates.

 Tough legal teams

 Working with a development outsourcing company can put a lot of restraints on you.
 First of all, big businesses have much better legal support, and therefore – more conditions.
-Chances are if you’re not satisfied with the results they deliver, or, let’s say, the fail the deadline, their lawyers turn the case in such way, you won’t be the winner.
+Chances are if you’re not satisfied with the results they deliver, or, let’s say, they fail the deadline, their lawyers turn the case, and you won’t be the winner.

 Another point is that, as a company, they have corporate rules and policies that may be not the most convenient ones for you.
-For example, if the project they’ve delivered needs an urgent fix in the middle of the night, you’ll be obliged to paying for overtimes or graveyard shift.
+For example, if the project they’ve delivered needs an urgent fix in the middle of the night, you’ll be obliged to pay for overtime or graveyard shift.
 With a freelancer, you just hire anyone who’s available right now and pay the usual price.

 Poor management kills the benefits

-Across all the agencies, the struggle is the same: if the person who serves as entry point for the tasks lacks professionalism, the whole project is doomed from the beginning.
+Across all the agencies, the struggle is the same: if the person who serves the entry point for the tasks lacks professionalism, the whole project is doomed from the beginning.

 The best advice we can give you: before you sign the contract and start working with any dev shop or an agency, make sure their account manager is good at their job.
 The minimum requirements are: